keboola/connection-docs/overview/index.md

 Single-tenant stacks are available for a single enterprise customer with a domain name in form `connection.CUSTOMER_NAME.keboola.com`.

 ### Jobs
-Most things in Keboola Connection are done using the batch approach; when you do some operation, a [job](/management/jobs/) is created and executed in the background.
+Most things in Keboola Connection are done using the batch approach; when you perform an operation, a [job](/management/jobs/) is created and executed in the background.
 We also call these jobs **asynchronous**.
 Multiple jobs can be running at the same time and you can continue your work in the meantime.